Finch Breeding Guide

 A proper breeding diet is critical for finch health and chick survival.
 In addition to a quality finch seed mix, provide egg food (commercial or homemade from hard-boiled egg mashed with breadcrumbs), fresh greens (spinach, dandelion greens, broccoli tops), sprouted seeds, and a cuttlebone or mineral block for calcium.
 Increase protein-rich foods 2 to 3 weeks before breeding to bring birds into condition.
 During chick rearing, parents need constant access to egg food and fresh greens — they consume significantly more food when feeding nestlings.

-The Finch Egg Timeline
+Finch Egg Incubation Period and Timeline

 Egg Laying (Days 0-8)